Brent Pure Energy

-In May 2022 Brent Pure Energy signed off the installation of the 300 kWp, 659 panel, solar installation on the roof of Capital City Academy in Willesden.
+In May 2022 Brent Pure Energy signed off the installation of the 300 kWp, 659 panel, solar installation on the roof of Harris Lowe (formerly Capital City) Academy in Willesden.
 The panels are all in place, and look spectacular:

 This is the third of BPE’s projects, and undoubtedly the most ambitious.